BobaFettyW4p/OnlineGuestBook/README.rst

 -----
 1. Update the domain_name and instance_key variable in `terraform.tfvars <https://github.com/BobaFettyW4p/OnlineGuestbookTerraform/blob/main/terraform.tfvars>`_ with your desired values (if Route53 DNS services are not desired, simply delete `route53.tf <https://github.com/BobaFettyW4p/OnlineGuestbook/blob/main/route53.tf>`_)
 2. Ensure your AWS credentials are properly passed to your terminal session
-3. Apply the terraform configuration as follows:
+3. Apply the terraform configuration:

 .. code-block:: bash